Agile Load Testing

 Next, the load testers need to determine the testing methods to use.
-Also, they need to determine when testing will be administered as well as the metrics by which agile testing will be measured and success is to be defined.
-These items must be communicated to the team clearly.
-The load testers need to be willing to accept feedback about the agile testing plans.
+Also, they need to determine when testing will be administered as well as the metrics by which Agile testing will be measured, and success is to be defined.
+These items must be communicated to the team.
+The load testers need to be willing to accept feedback about the Agile testing plans.
 The load tester is the expert, no doubt, but there is room for the opinions of others.
 When a team is mature and well functioning, information is presented and received without inhibition or defensiveness.
 As a result, feedback is typically given in a supportive manner with an earnest desire to improve the overall effectiveness of the team.
 Opinions presented in an open, supportive manner will reveal useful insights that will help the testers refine their work to more effective ends.

 Finally, load testing needs to be conducted within the sprint, using automation, as defined by the testing plan.

-The typical practice within a sprint is to have agile testing done in an automated manner during nightly builds, in a way that is fully integrated with the CI server.
+The typical practice within a sprint is to have Agile testing done in an automated manner during nightly builds, in a way that is fully integrated with the CI server.
 Nightly builds need to focus on non-regression performance testing.
-Regression tests can be time consuming and thus, need to be avoided as part of the nightly build, when testing run time is at a premium.
+Regression tests can be time-consuming and thus, need to be avoided as part of the nightly build when the testing runtime is at a premium.
 Larger load tests, including those that cover regression, are done at the end of the sprint, to ensure that the release can go in production.

-So, the last outstanding questions are, in terms of agile testing, what constitutes a successful sprint and when is done, done?
+So, the last outstanding questions are, regarding Agile testing, what constitutes a successful sprint and when is done, done?

 Software projects can go on for months when a clear understanding of completeness is not understood by all.
 The typical manifestation of this problem is feature creep.
-In the absence of a clearly agreed upon end state, stakeholders consider the project incomplete and keep requesting “one more thing” to make matters right.
+In the absence of an agreed-upon end state, stakeholders consider the project incomplete and keep requesting “one more thing” to make matters right.
 Sometimes “one more thing” is an additional feature.
 Other times “one more thing” is improved code performance.
-The sad fact is that without a concrete, documented definition of what the done state is, there is no “one more thing” to add that will make matters right.
+The sad fact is that without a concrete and documented definition of what the done state is, there is no “one more thing” to add that will make matters right.

 The best way to determine that the tasks within a sprint are complete is to agree upon the metrics of success and then document them within the sprint’s project plan.
 The Agile way to define success is to write stories that describe the completed state, for example:

 Again, concrete counts.
-If done is not known, neither will be success.
+If done is not known, neither will be a success.